Dental Implants — Gorham, ME

 - Dental Implant Placement & Restoration in 1 Convenient Location

 Before getting started with your tooth replacement plan, we will carefully review every step of the dental implant restoration process.
-This ensures you’ll feel 100% confident before we get started with this complex tooth replacement process.
-Your treatment plan will be completed over the course of several phase of treatment.
+We want to make sure you feel 100% confident before we get started with this state-of-the-art tooth replacement process.
+Your treatment plan will be completed over the course of several phases of treatment.
 We’ll start with a tooth replacement consultation.
-Then, we’ll perform any preparatory procedures before placing your dental implant posts.
+Then, we’ll perform any preparatory procedures before surgically placing your dental implant posts.
 Then, we’ll design and craft your replacement tooth or teeth, leaving you with a flawless smile.